Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/011-Handling-and-Logging-Errors.md

 - verbose – For detailed messages, more than info but less than debug
 - debug – For debugging messages to diagnose issues
 - silly – For very detailed and fine-grained messages, usually noisy

+Winston follows this log level priority (highest to lowest):

+error → warn → info → http → verbose → debug → silly

+When setting transports, we can set the logging error level too.
+If we set the level to info, it will log info, warn, and error — all higher or equal levels.